dxos/dxos/docs/docs/guide/get-started.md

 ---
 order: 2
-title: Get started
+title: Getting started
 ---

-# Get started
+# Getting started

 DXOS is the developer platform for **collaborative**, **offline-first**, **privacy-preserving** software.
 Learn about the [mission](why).